Rinos Mautsa: Early life and education

-Career background
+Career

 Rinos is the founder of the first call centre and software development company in Zimbabwe, Africcs Pvt Ltd which is also now in other Southern African countries.
 Rinos Mautsa also established the Contact Centre Association of Zimbabwe which is now the sole association of customer services and call centres in Zimbabwe with over 100 corporates as members.

 Rinos is a founding member and chairman of Zimbabwe Youth Housing Cooperative Association which now have over 5000 members in five provinces and is working with various government departments to build low cost housing units for youths in Zimbabwe.

 He is also a In 2014 he established the Chartered Institute of Customer Management which is offering professional qualification globally with channel partners in over 30 countries.